What’s in our Vietnam Travel Guide?

 Find all the travel resources we use to plan and book our travel here.
 We also check the Australian government site Smart Traveller Vietnam for current advice, Vietnam travel warnings and other information.
 You can visit the official Vietnam tourism website for more information.

 Things To Know Before Going To Vietnam + Vietnam Travel Tips

 When To Go To Vietnam?

-Weather: Due to the length of Vietnam, weather varies greatly between north, central and South areas.
+Weather: Due to the length of Vietnam, weather varies greatly between north, central and Southern areas.

 North (think Hanoi): The cooler, drier months are November to April and the warmer months are May to October, although there is also more rainfall.